 Kronologic was founded a little over two years ago, but actually was started before that when the CEO and COO, who were both working at VMWare at the time, were trying to solve the evergreen challenge of most leads failing to convert to sales appointments.
 When their solution ended up providing a 2X increase in bookings, they knew they had something special and founded Kronologic.
 Today Kronologic brings a new solution to the sales and marketing world with their calendar monetization engine.
-Through the automated sending of tailored and timely calendar invites, their customers are seeing faster revenue growth through the entire customer lifecycle than they thought possible.

 Marketing already does all this work on the front end to know the exact addressable market, the exact ideal customer profile, they're tracking engagement, they're doing this lead scoring.
 Usually, the next step is to have a sales rep cold call them or send a bunch of emails.
 Well, if the intent really is there, it's not a smart or easy sales process to call them and email them 100 times.

 A good buying experience is to present them with a meeting invite that has enough context in it to include a one-click accept calendar invite, a description of what the meeting will cover, and any next steps.

 What we found was that when you do that, you can multiply the amount of meetings you set by two to five times, because it's so much more efficient, and so much easier.
 It literally eliminates the prospecting or lead chasing component out of the process.

 I'm basically in the driver's seat of owning market presence, analyst relations, press relations, and demand gen, but because of my sales, to sales operations, to marketing operations, and demand gen background, I almost always skew my work to demand gen: